mohamedesmael10/Shell-script-DBMS/README.md

 # Bash Shell Scripting Database Management System (DBMS)

 ## Introduction
-We, as DEPI trainers, are pleased to announce the completion of a project: a Bash Shell Scripting Database Management System (DBMS) built by @hadeer-tsu and myself.
-This project provides a user-friendly, command-line interface (CLI) for creating, managing, and interacting with databases.
+We, as DEPI trainers, are pleased to announce the completion of a project: a Bash Shell Scripting Database Management System (DBMS) built by [@mohamedesmael10](https://github.com/mohamedesmael10) and [@hadeer-tsu](https://github.com/hadeer-tsu).
+This project provides a command-line interface (CLI) for creating, managing, and interacting with databases.

 ## Key Features